Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 The friendly flamingos of Flamingo Beach, Aruba

 A dozen or so pink flamingos prance around the shoreline drinking seawater and searching for food.
-In fact, if you buy a few pellets of food from one of the nearby machines, they will literally eat right out of your hand.
+If you buy a few pellets of food from one of the nearby machines, they will literally eat right out of your hand.

 Flamingo Beach Aruba ABC Islands